Attendees always have the option to address the teacher in either Dutch or English, and may submit exercises using either Dutch or English.

 Note: Some study guides only mention two parts of the C/C++ course.
 This is incorrect: the C/C++ course consists of three parts, as described below.

-Lightweight versions of the courses are also available.
+Lightweight versions of the courses.

 All lectures and all study materials offered for the standard courses is also offered for the various lightweight variants, but the amount of accumulated practical experience in using C++ varies for the various (light- and heavy-weight) variants.